AgentQL REST API reference

 Request body for web queries

-• query string
+• query string (alternative to prompt)

 The AgentQL query to execute.
 Learn more about how to write an AgentQL query in the docs.
+Note: You must define either a query or a prompt to use AgentQL.

-• url string (optional)
+• url string (alternative to html)

 The URL of the public web page you want to query.
 Note: You must define either a url or html to use AgentQL.

-• html string (optional)
+• html string (alternative to url)

 The raw HTML to query data from.
 Useful if you have a private or locally generated copy of a web page.
 Note: You must define either a url or html to use AgentQL.